mango314/math-blog/README.txt

 this blog ( this branch ) is geared towards that 0.01% of people who specialize in mathematical subjects.

 here is an article I like http://mathoverflow.net/questions/167951/entropy-proof-of-brunn-minkowski-inequality

+Sometimes I can see a lot, other times I see absolutely nothing.
+And it's quite lonely because mostly everybody is waiting for a result.
+Part of it is that math is really disconnected from the real world.
+Many people ask me for the applications of math -- tha this called "Engineering"; and they will not indulge in the silly luxurious calculations such as here.
+Instad as soon as its built we move on to the next project.
+I think that is less exciting.

+But time is money.
+T = $

+I find LaTeX to be constraining at times because it lacks the vivid nature of handwriting.
+I thought it would be necessary to resort to TeX but people are showing me I can still achieve many new